marhcouto/problem-sorter/README.md

 ## Instructions

-- In the search menu, you can search for exercises/exams containing exercises that associate with the themes you chose, followed by lookup of the file or elimination of its registry.
-- Looking up a file means launching the default application assigned by the system to open files of such format.
-- When multiple themes are selected, the files presented are the ones which associate with at least one of the themes.
+- You can search for exercises/exams containing exercises that associate with the themes you selected on the theme list by pressing the 'Search' button.
+If no theme is selected, the search will retrieve all file paths registered in the database.
+When multiple themes are selected, the files presented are the ones which associate with at least one of the themes.
-- When no themes are selected, all files' paths will be displayed.
+- You can add new themes by entering their name in the left entry box and pressing the 'Add theme' button.
+Eliminating them is done by selecting from the theme list the themes you desired to remove and hitting the 'Remove theme' button.
-- In the insertion menu, you can insert new entries in the database, filling in the fields with the corresponding info.
-For one file, multiple themes can be inserted.
-Deletion and insertion of themes is also possible.
+- Adding new file paths to the system is done in a similar manner, but you are required to select the themes you want to associate with the file prior to clicking the 'Add problem' button.
+For one file, multiple themes can be selected.
-- For insertions, if new files are selected, they will be inserted; if the chosen file already exists, its themes will be updated; same goes for themes.
+- If you want to associate a file with one or more new themes, just type the name of the file and proceed as you would to add a new file.
-- Reset buttons serve to reset the current menu to its initial state, deleting the results of a search.
+- Reset buttons serve to reset the menu to its initial state, deleting the results of a search for example.